Moving From NYC to Chicago: Movers, Costs, and Benefits

 7. Specialty Moving

 We’ve been in the moving game for over a decade, so we’ve seen some weird asks.
-Sure, you’ve got pianos and pool tables, but there’s also vintage motorcycles, modern art, and everything else that won’t fit in a Home Depot box.
+Sure, you’ve got pianos and pool tables, but there are also vintage motorcycles, modern art, and everything else that won’t fit in a Home Depot box.
 Your movers will have to build custom crating, and in some cases even use a winch to lift stuff out the window.

 8. Assembly/Disassembly

 In some cases, your movers won’t have to break out the crane.
 But they’ll still need to break out the toolkit.
-Some long distance movers offer furniture assembly and reassembly.
+Some long-distance movers offer furniture assembly and reassembly.
 It makes life a lot easier, but much like packing, it comes at an extra price.

 9. Gratuity